35 Fun Free Things to Do in San Antonio, Texas

 Five miles of the walkway run through Downtown San Antonio, and you can find dining, shopping, museums, and more along the way.
 If you're looking for the best time to visit San Antonio to wander along the River Walk, opt for a winter or spring trip when crowds are low, and the weather isn't too hot.

-☂️ Visit the San Antonio River Walk on a tour
+☂️ Visit the San Antonio River Walk with an experience

 🏨 Accommodations in close proximity to the San Antonio River Walk